 USS DOYLE was the 30th guided missile frigate in the OLIVER HAZARD PERRY - class and the first ship in the Navy named after Admiral James Henry Doyle.
 USS DOYLE was last homeported in Mayport.
 Fla.
+Both decommissioned and stricken from the Navy list on July 29, 2011, the DOYLE spent the following years laid up at Philadelphia, Penn.
+On December 15, 2014, the ship was sold for scrapping to ESCO Marine of Brownsville, Tx.

 |General Characteristics:||Keel Laid: October 23, 1981|